The sixth edition was released August 2024, in Norwegian as well as English language, to the printing office.

 The general advice to avoid streneous physical activity for 3h after a dive has been modified for divers involved in the armed forces and emergency services.
 Such divers should limit the Repetitive Dive Group to "H" if a streneous activity is expected in the 3h post-dive period (Rev K).

 Diving depth listed in the table for bottom time restrictions should be interpreted as equivalent air depth when nitrox is used according to Norsok U-100 and U-103 (Rev L and M).
+The Norwegian Labour Inspection authority has clarified (in a letter in Norwegian language) that bottom time should be restricted based on the actual diving depth - not the equivalent air depth (EAD).
+There is professional disagreement on this position, but the statement from the authority is legally committing.

 Deep chamber dives